 Excise tax is a tax for the privilege of doing business in Oregon.
 It is measured by net income.
 All interest is included in income, no matter its source.

 Excise tax filers are subject to a minimum tax.
-This minimum tax is not subject to the state tax add back provision for Oregon corporations filing Form OR-20 or Form OR-20-S
+This minimum tax is not subject to the state tax add back provision for Oregon corporations filing Form OR-20

 All returns are due on or before the 15th day of the month following the due date of your federal corporation return (May 15 for calendar-year taxpayers).
 When the 15th falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.